-91. For a collateralised transaction, the exposure amount after risk mitigation is calculated as follows:
+96. For a collateralised transaction, the exposure amount after risk mitigation is calculated as follows:

-$$E^ = \max \{0, [E \times (1 + He) - C \times (1 - Hc - Hfx)]\}$$
+E = $\max \{0, [E x (1 + He) - C x (1 - Hc - Hfx)]\}\$

+where:

 E = the exposure value after risk mitigation

-E = the current value of the exposure
+Е = the current value of the exposure

 He = haircut appropriate to the exposure

-C = the current value of the collateral received
+С = the current value of the collateral received

 Hc = haircut appropriate to the collateral

 Hfx = haircut appropriate for currency mismatch between the

 collateral and exposure

-- 92. The exposure amount after risk mitigation shall be multiplied by the risk weight of the counterparty to obtain the risk weighted asset amount for the collateralised transaction. - 93.
-In the case of OTC derivatives, E x (1+He) is replaced by the credit equivalent amount of the OTC derivative calculated using the current exposure (mark-to-market) method 26 , i.e. replacement cost and the potential future exposure. - 94.
-Where the collateral is a basket of assets, the haircut on the basket shall be where a_i is the weight of the asset in the basket (as measured by units of currency) and H_i is the haircut applicable to that asset.
+- 97. The exposure amount after risk mitigation shall be multiplied by the risk weight of the counterparty to obtain the risk-weighted asset amount for the collateralised transaction. - 98.
+In the case of OTC derivatives, $E \ge (1+He)$ is replaced by the credit equivalent amount of the OTC derivative calculated using the current exposure (mark-tomarket) method, i.e. replacement cost and the potential future exposure. - 99.
+Where the collateral is a basket of assets, the haircut on the basket shall be: